yangCode-res/HKLHEP/README.md

 # HKLHEP
-This Code is a reproduction of the HKLHEP code for the paper.
-We will only publish some of the codes temporarily, and all the codes will be published when the paper is accepted
+This repository is a code reproduction of the paper HKLHEP.
+We are only releasing part of the code for now.
+Once the paper is accepted, we will release the full code.